pwa-builder/pwabuilder-windows-chromium-docs/next-steps.md

 Users on newer versions of Windows (v10.0.19041 May 2020 Update) will be able to install the `.msix` you uploaded in step 2.

-To support users on old Windows versions, your zip file contains an `.appx` package.
+To support users on old Windows versions, your zip file contains an `{app name}.legacy.appx` package.
 While this package doesn't take advantage of the new hosted app model, it runs on older Windows versions by instructing Edge to install your PWA.

 > 💁🏾‍♀️ *Heads up*:
 >